Please support our sponsors.

 The Badger Trail was opened to the public July 8, 2007.
 Thousands of individuals, groups, and families have enjoyed the trail hiking, riding their snowmobile, or biking since then.
 The historic tunnel has been the draw for tourists both young and old alike.
 The tunnel provides a cool retreat on hot days with temperatures in the 50 - 60 degree range.
-Trailheads have been developed in Fitchburg, Belleville, Monticello, and Monroe is currently fundraising for a trailhead.
+Trailheads have been developed in Fitchburg, Belleville, Monticello, and Monroe is currently finishing construction of trailhead.

-New for this past year, the Ice Age Trail has included part of our trail.
+New for 2013 included the Ice Age Trail becoming part of our Badger Trail.
 This has led to an increase in the number of hikers now using the trail.

-The completion of the northern portion of the Badger Trail last year has seen many bikers riding south from Madison to one of the three communities in Green County on the trail for a meal.
-Communities along the Sugar River Trail have also seen an increase in business becasue of the link to the Badger.
+From the Fitchburg northen end of the Badger Trail, Madison continues to make improvement that have increased the ease of getting to the Badger and all points south.
+Many bikers now ride south from Madison to one of the three communities in Green County on the trail for a meal and or refreshment.
+Communities along the Sugar River Trail have also seen an increase in business becasue of its link to the Badger.